 before presenting them to the board of trustees and employees.

 Meet with the major internal stakeholders.

 With your new business plan meet With Trustees, Key Senior Managers, and Junior/Site Managers.
-The key people in the business need to have an open no-holds-barred discussion on how to fix the organisation.
-These meetings can be taken separately by hierarchy or all together The Chief Exec who must lead the charity turnaround must present her/his own outline plan and vision at this meeting.
+In other words all the key senior stakeholders, (you might be all volunteers) The key people in the business need to have an open no-holds-barred discussion on how to fix the organisation.
+These meetings can be taken separately by hierarchy or all together The Chief Exec, or Chair of trustees who must lead the charity turnaround must present her/his own outline plan and vision at this meeting.
 S/he must also be willing to meet all ideas, comments and the plans of others with a truly open mind, self-confidence and flexibility.

 Meet with your employees

 Hold a charity wide meeting, admit that there are things wrong with the charity, and discuss how management plans to fix it.
 You do this by showing employees the relevant parts of the business plan and ask for their input.
 Prior to this you may even have had a poll about the name or the logo, looking for their input and buy-in as the first step in a values process.
 This step demonstrates that careful consideration has been given to the development of the business.
 It is a consultation.
 In terms of name etc, any renaming or not can be announced here with results from Poll.
 This meeting is an opportunity to bring people onside, plan it well